-Accounts receivable are related to the fee income on hospital contributions received in January 2019 that were postmarked prior to December 31, 2018.
+Accounts receivable are related to the fee income on hospital contributions received in January 2020 and 2019, respectively, that were postmarked prior to December 31, 2019 and 2018.
 A reserve for uncollectible accounts is established as deemed necessary based upon overall accounts receivable aging levels and a specific review of accounts.
-In the opinion of management, no reserve was deemed necessary as of December 31, 2018.
+In the opinion of management, no reserve was deemed necessary as of December 31, 2019 or 2018.